mi3nts/waterSensor/RemoteConnectionSetUp.md

  - Gateway : 192.168.0.1

 -	Launch VCS on Control computer
+-	Make sure that you are connected to the wired network
--	Choose connection type
+- Select "otter-uni" as the connection type.
-- Connect to Otter8
+- Connect to Otter8 usv